Home

 Lavender Oil is one of the most popular natural calming remedies.
 Not only is it a relaxing agent, but is commonly used to relieve tension, treat aches and pains, treat skin conditions, and used enhance circulation and respiration.

-It is derived from the lavender plant and is commonly employed in aromatherapy.
+Lavender oil is derived from the lavender plant and is commonly employed in aromatherapy.
 In addition, its pleasant scent is calming and is used in making perfumes.

 For these reasons, Lavender oil is also used as a massage oil.
 For those with ADHD, Lavender oil can be massaged into the feet and shoulders.